Euclid preparation. XLI. Galaxy power spectrum modelling in real space: Data

-Each comoving snapshot has been populated with galaxies by firstly generating a \gls{fof} halo catalog with a minimum mass corresponding to ten dark matter particles.\footnote{Despite this small number, we only select halos hosting H$\alpha$ emitters with a minimum mass corresponding to few tens of matter particles, based on the redshift of the considered snapshot.} Subsequently, halos have been populated with galaxies using a \gls{hod} algorithm to match the central and satellite fractions of the main Flagship I lightcone catalog.
-The latter, in turn, is meant to reproduce the number density and clustering properties corresponding to two different $\mathrm{H}\alpha$ profiles, labelled as Model 1 and Model 3 in \cite{Pozzetti2016}.
+Each comoving snapshot has been populated with galaxies by firstly generating a \gls{fof} halo catalogue with a linking length $b=0.2$ and a minimum halo mass corresponding to ten dark matter particles,\footnote{Despite this small number, we only select halos hosting H$\alpha$ emitters with a minimum mass corresponding to few tens of matter particles, based on the redshift of the considered snapshot.} where the halo mass $M_{\rm h}$ is defined as the sum of all the identified particles.
+Subsequently, halos have been populated with galaxies using a \gls{hod} algorithm to match the abundance and clustering of the H$\alpha$ samples implemented in the main Flagship I lightcone catalog. \footnote{The particle lightcone has been built on the fly when running the N-body code at the \gls{cscs}, and features a full-sky distribution of dark matter particles in the redshift range $0<z<2.3$.
+This has been later populated with \texttt{Rockstar} halos \citep{BehWecWu2013} and galaxies using \gls{hod} and abundance matching techniques to reproduce the expected number density and luminosity profile of the H$\alpha$ models described in \cite{Pozzetti2016}.} The latter, in turn, is meant to reproduce the number density and clustering properties corresponding to two different $\mathrm{H}\alpha$ profiles, labelled as Model 1 and Model 3 in \cite{Pozzetti2016}.
 These samples are defined by different templates for the evolution of the luminosity function $\phi(L,z)$, from the use of a standard Schechter parametrization for Model 1 \citep{Schechter1976}, to the direct fit to real observations for Model 3.
-The net effect in terms of number density is that the Model 1 sample has almost twice as many objects as Model 3, which is more conservative in the selection of H$\alpha$ emitters, as shown in Fig.~4 of \cite{Pozzetti2016}.\footnote{We do not consider the additional Model 2 in this analysis since the total number density of this sample is of the same order of the one of the Model 1 sample, which already provides an optimistic number count.}
+The net effect in terms of number density is that the Model 1 sample has almost twice as many objects as Model 3, which is more conservative in the selection of H$\alpha$ emitters, as shown in Fig.~4 of \cite{Pozzetti2016}.\footnote{We do not consider the additional Model 2 in this analysis since the total number density of this sample is of the same order of the one of the Model 1 sample, which already provides an optimistic number count.} A more detailed description of the Flagship H$\alpha$ lightcone and the pipeline for its construction will be provided in Euclid Collaboration: Castander et al., in prep.